nileshkinge/node-red-bluemix-starter/README.md

 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/knolleary/node-red-bluemix-starter.git)

+This is a fork of the Node-RED in Bluemix boilerplate that integrates the following :

+- Include EXEC node

 ### How does this work?

 When you click the button, you are taken to IBM Cloud where you get a pick a name